 % gdb --command=attach.gdb MyApp

 The Replay feature remains experimental in the VMware Workstation 6.0.1.
 If you have a question or suggestion, or if you discovered a bug, please post here.
-The engineers working on Replay are checking the forum and will be happy to talk to you.

 This note explained how to use replay debugging with processes running inside Ubuntu 7.04 Virtual Appliance.
 I will describe how to use it with different Linux kernels next.